SaladTechnologies/openmm/readme.md

 ### Example Kelpie Job

+[Kelpie](https://github.com/SaladTechnologies/kelpie) is an open-source job orchestration system that can manage large batches of long-running jobs on Salad's infrastructure.

 Once you've got your docker image built, and deployed to a Salad Container Group, you can run a simulation by submitting a job to the Kelpie API.
 This assumes your bucket is already set up and named `my-simulation-bucket`.
 Adjust all the paths and arguments as needed.

 **POST https://kelpie.saladexamples.com/jobs**